 We are working with Pelham on zoning revisions related to strengthening the village center in West Pelham.
 Several past planning studies have identified West Pelham as an appropriate location for a village center.
-It is currently home to Pelham's Elementary School, Community Center, Library, Fire/Police Facility, and Community Hall as well as numerous homes.
-Recent sewer extensions from Amherst to this area have made it possible to consider additional development.

 The Valley Vision plan lays out a detailed strategy to promote compact, mixed use growth in and around urban, town, and village centers while promoting the protection of open space and natural resources outside the developed center.